kgarbacinski/ai-interviewer-test/README.md

 # 🎈 AI Interviewer

-Application created to predict emotions from user' voice.
+Application created to predict emotions from users' voices.
 Integrated with Streamlit and Hume AI.

 ### How to run it on your own machine